How to Fix Minecraft GLFW Error 65542 (Driver Does Not Support OpenGL)?

 4. Try a Different Version Of Minecraft

-1. To install the previous version, launch the TL Launcher and select the previous version of Minecraft.
+1. To install an older version, open the TL Launcher and select the desired version of Minecraft.

-2. Click Install and wait for it to finish
+2. Click Install and wait for the installation to complete.

 Installing Previous Version Of Minecraft